matheusbach/AsyncTelegram2/REFERENCE.md

 ```c++
 myBot.sendMessage(msg, "message");
 ```
-See the [echoBot example](https://github.com/cotestatnt/AsyncTelegram2/blob/master/examples/echoBot/echoBot.ino) for further details.
+See the [echoBot example](https://github.com/cotestatnt/AsyncTelegramBot/blob/master/examples/echoBot/echoBot.ino) for further details.

 [back to TOC](#table-of-contents)
 ___
 ## Inline Keyboards
 The Inline Keyboards are special keyboards integrated directly into the messages they belong to: pressing buttons on inline keyboards doesn't result in messages sent to the chat.
 Instead, inline keyboards support buttons that work behind the scenes.
-AsyncTelegram2 class implements the following buttons:
+AsyncTelegramBot class implements the following buttons:
 + URL buttons: these buttons have a small arrow icon to help the user understand that tapping on a URL button will open an external link.
 A confirmation alert message is shown before opening the link in the browser.
 + Callback buttons: when a user presses a callback button, no messages are sent to the chat.
 Instead, the bot simply receives the relevant query.
 Upon receiving the query, the bot can display some result in a notification at the top of the chat screen or in an alert.
 It's also possible associate a callback function that will be executed when user press the inline keyboard button.

 [back to TOC](#table-of-contents)

-### Using Inline Keyboards into AsyncTelegram2 class
+### Using Inline Keyboards into AsyncTelegramBot class
 In order to show an inline keyboard, use the method [sendMessage()](#sendmessage) specifing the parameter `keyboard`.
 The `keyboard` parameter is a string that contains a JSON structure that define the inline keyboard.
 See [Telegram docs](https://core.telegram.org/bots/api#sendmessage).<br>
 To simplify the creation of an inline keyboard, there is an helper class called `InlineKeyboard`.